 In our previous Mother’s Day article (there’s still time to get the perfect food gift box– find out more here), we introduced our new for 2021 Breakfast in Bed Gift Set.
-This charming set includes a fresh sourdough loaf, smoked salmon, Sussex Slipcote cheese and an organic avocado.
+This charming set includes a fresh sourdough loaf, organic smoked salmon, Sussex Slipcote cheese and an organic avocado.
 These ingredients make for a delightful, luxury Mothering Sunday breakfast and even offer enough for Dad, too.
 With all the organic products packed in the box (aside from organic eggs – you can find these at our local Farm Shops or buy from our local delivery drivers), the next step is to simply follow our delicious recipe:

 - Fill a medium sized saucepan with water and bring to a rolling boil.
 Slowly lower the eggs into the water using a spoon.
 Set your timer for 4-5 mins for runny eggs, or 6-7 mins for soft-boiled eggs – whichever Mum likes best on her toast!